-- 215. Moscow Summer Immersion Program A four-week course in contemporary Russian language and culture offered at the Mendeleev University in Moscow.
+215. Moscow Summer Immersion Program A four-week course in contemporary Russian language and culture offered at the Mendeleev University in Moscow.
 Students will speak only Russian during this four-week period, and participate in intensive language classes, special lectures and field trips arranged with Russian university instructors.
-Prerequisite: 116 or equivalent and permission of the department. - 250, 251.
+Prerequisite: 116 or equivalent and permission of the department.

+250, 251.
 Russian Language in Context This is an intensive language laboratory on location in Moscow.
 Designed to improve students' comprehension and command of spoken Russian, this course initiates the students in everyday verbal and cultural communication prevalent in Russia.
 A variety of topics, including students' first-hand experience with contemporary Russian culture, will be used to improve comprehension oral skills.
 A workshop on phonetics is an important component of this course.
+Prerequisite: 200.

-Prerequisite: 200. - 255, 256.
+255, 256.
 Writing Workshop These courses are designed to further develop the students' written skills through practice in lexical expansion, idiomatic expression and syntactical patterns.
 Grammar review is a significant component of these courses.
-Topics will consist of a variety of cultural themes chosen by a professor.
-Prerequisite: 200. - 265.
-Topics in Russian Studies This is an advanced language course which will help students develop linguistic tools necessary for critical analysis in a particular area of Russian Studies: history, politics, literature or film.
+Topics will consist of a variety of cultural themes chosen by a professor.Prerequisite: 200.

+265. Topics in Russian Studies This is an advanced language course which will help students develop linguistic tools necessary for critical analysis in a particular area of Russian Studies: history, politics, literature or film.
 Based on their academic focus, students will choose a topic from a list of offerings.
 "Readings in Russian History" will teach students how to read and analyze scholarly texts on Russian history; "Understanding Contemporary Russian Politics" will focus on the language of Russian mass media; "Russian Short Story" will give students linguistic and critical skills necessary for analyzing literature and "Russian Through Film" will introduce students to the main controversies of contemporary Russian society as they are portrayed in post-Soviet films.
-Oral and written presentations are important components of this course.
-Prerequisite: 200. - 270.
-Intellectual, Historical, and Cultural Aspects of Russian Orthodoxy This course focuses on the specific Russian way of being Christian and examines the reverberations of the Eastern Orthodoxy in different cultural, intellectual and political spheres of the Russian life, both past and present.
-Taught in English.
-Offered every two years.
+Oral and written presentations are important components of this course.Prerequisite: 200.

-- 271. Visual and Performing Arts in Russia This multi-media survey course introduces students to masterpieces of Russian architecture, painting, theater, and cinematography.
+271. Visual and Performing Arts in Russia This multi-media survey course introduces students to masterpieces of Russian architecture, painting, theater, and cinematography.
 It is designed to enhance students' knowledge of the artistic and spiritual aspects of Russian culture, as well as to provide insights to traditions, lifestyle, and the psychology of Russian people.
 Visits to art museums and theater performances are required.
 Taught in English.
-Offered every two years. - 273.
-Russia Today The course first presents an overview of major social, political, and economic developments in Russia in the second half of the twentieth century.
+Offered every two years.

+273. Russia Today The course first presents an overview of major social, political, and economic developments in Russia in the second half of the twentieth century.
 Then the attention turns to Russia's transition from Soviet totalitarianism to post-Soviet democracy and from the Soviet planned economy to the post-Soviet free market.
 Finally, the presentation focuses on the challenges which the Russian state faces in the twenty-first century.
 Taught in English.
-Offered every two years. - 280.
-Research Project in Russian History or Politics The independent research project is carried out in conjunction with a course on Russian history or politics taught at RSUH in Russian, for Russian students.
+Offered every two years.

+280. Research Project in Russian History or Politics The independent research project is carried out in conjunction with a course on Russian history or politics taught at RSUH in Russian, for Russian students.
 Dickinson-in-Moscow participants will audit one such course during their second semester in Moscow.
 Students will choose a topic for their research, appropriate to the focus of the course and have it approved by the professor who teaches the course.
 Students will regularly meet with the professor who will serve as the project's advisor.
 The project will be overseen by the Resident Director of Dickinson-in-Moscow.